Dave-Gilbert/rgen/README.md

   * Additional notes are incorporated that are hidden from student views.
   * Hidden notes can be kept for both assignments, and student records.

-5. Rgen is written in Python, is simple, portable and extendable.
+5. Rgen is written in Python, is simple, portable and extendable
   * Tool supports data import and export via plain text .csv files.
   * Import functions are simple and easily adaptable to other systems.
   * Interface is text based and menu driven, based on the curses library.